sasipadi/Open-Shell-Menu/README.md

 [![GitHub All Releases](https://img.shields.io/github/downloads/Open-Shell/Open-Shell-Menu/total?style=for-the-badge&color=4bc2ee&logo=github)](https://github.com/Open-Shell/Open-Shell-Menu/releases/latest)

+> [!IMPORTANT]
-### ⚠️ Windows for ARM compatibility ⚠️
+> #### Windows for ARM compatibility
+> Open-Shell is compatible with Windows for ARM since version [4.4.196](https://github.com/Open-Shell/Open-Shell-Menu/releases/tag/v4.4.196).
+>
-Open-Shell is not compatible with Windows for ARM.
-If you install it on a Windows for ARM installation (ex. using Parallels Desktop on an Apple Silicon Mac), you will no longer be able to log into your account the next time you reboot.
+> If you install older one on a Windows for ARM installation (ex. using > Parallels Desktop on an Apple Silicon Mac), you will no longer be able to log into your account the next time you > reboot.
 Please refrain from installing Open-Shell on Windows for ARM.

 ### Temporary Translation/Language Solution
 1. Download [language DLL](https://coddec.github.io/Classic-Shell/www.classicshell.net/translations/index.html)